ConnorChoban/Pewlett_Hackard_Analysis/README.md

 <img width="227" alt="Screen Shot 2022-07-08 at 1 57 09 AM" src="https://user-images.githubusercontent.com/99847786/177928215-4d1d167c-c8b4-4f66-b54a-aaa53e247270.png">

-Finally, the last table shows which employees are eligible to participate in the mentorship program we'll be developing, and fulfills the second objective of our analysis.
+Finally, the last table shows which employees are eligible to participate in the mentorship program we'll be developing, and fulfills the secondary objective of our analysis.

 <img width="754" alt="Screen Shot 2022-07-08 at 1 56 54 AM" src="https://user-images.githubusercontent.com/99847786/177928143-f2485f93-bee3-4689-86a4-3d41530cd30f.png">